 on behalf of Scottish Business Resilience Centre

-Award-winning PR for award-winning businesses as media campaign lights up the papers
+Successful tech PR for first cyber awards as campaign lights up the media

 Is your business interested in getting at least three times more positive media coverage than a basic PR campaign would deliver?
 This case study is part of our ‘Multiple Bites Of the Cherry’ series, showing how businesses like yours can get more by working with our PR agency.

-This is no easy trick as media fatigue has built up over the years with every industry hosting a number of events to celebrate their ingenuity a year.
+This is no easy trick as media fatigue has built up over the years with every industry hosting a number of events to celebrate their ingenuity .

 2 – LOCAL AREA NETWORK

-When generating generating business for any organisation it’s fantastic to scream and shout from the rooftops – after all the more people know about you the better, right?
+When raising awareness of any organisation it’s important to shout from the rooftops – after all the more people know about you the better, right?

-Almost.
-National coverage can be hugely valuable but often a carefully crafted message in the papers of your heartland will produce more leads and, ultimately, business.
+Carefully crafted message in the local papers of your heartland will produce more leads and, ultimately, business.

 We never under estimate the power of positive PR on your doorstep.
 Find out exactly why it is so vital and so beneficial to get media coverage on your home turf, in our essential guide, Local & Loving It.

 We never pass up the chance to make the most of locality and our press releases found homes in titles are far reaching as Stirling News, Perth Gazette, The Stirling Observer and The Perthshire Advertiser.